AnIrishDuck/fajita/guide/src/0-basics.md

 |_Implicit linear inequalities_|

 A more explicit definition is the segment-normal approach.
-A segment is extended to an infinite line to form the partition.
+A segment is extended to an infinite line to form a partition.
 The normal vector is included to orient this line and define which points lie "outside" the halfspace.